alfonsobries/vue-tailwind-docs/content/theming.md

   }
 }

-// Add the theme as second parameter when you registry your component Vue.use(VueTailwind, theme)
+// Add the theme as the second parameter when you register your component Vue.use(VueTailwind, theme)
 ```